phil294/coffeesense/docs/guide/setup.md

 ### Path mapping

-If you are using [Webpack's alias](https://webpack.js.org/configuration/resolve/) or [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html) to resolve components, you need to update Vetur's `tsconfig.json` or `jsconfig.json`.
+If you are using [Webpack's alias](https://webpack.js.org/configuration/resolve/) or [TypeScript's path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html) to resolve components, you need to update CoffeeSense's `tsconfig.json` or `jsconfig.json`.

 For example: